 In 2016, Boombang completed the design for the M1, an X-ray machine 1/20th of the cost and 1/10th of the size of typical machines that run on small, inexpensive, easily sourced 12-volt battery power.

-Tribogenics’ secret sauce was a DARPA-funded invention by UCLA scientists: a revolution in X-ray fluorescence (XRF) technology.
-But how would anyone know about it or understand its applications without proof of concept?
-Boombang assisted Tribogenics in developing the Mustang rechargeable X-ray source and Watson, the world’s first affordable, easy-to-use XRF device for alloy identification -- allowing scientists, jewelers, recyclers and manufacturers to analyze and positively ID hundreds of metals in mere seconds.
+Boombang also assisted Tribogenics in developing the Mustang rechargeable X-ray source and Watson, the world’s first mobile digital imaging system, or MODIS.
+Watson was a first of its kind, affordable, easy-to-use XRF device for alloy identification—allowing scientists, jewelers, recyclers, and manufacturers to analyze and positively identify hundreds of metals in mere seconds.

 Additionally, Boombang was integral in conducting ergonomic studies, coordinating with engineers, identifying and establishing relationships with vendors, overseeing manufacturing, and managing the supply chain.